 Also consider business credit cards, which many banks offer.
 You can charge purchases and pay them off when you have cash available.
 Using a credit card responsibly can help you build your business credit.

-How Does a Business Account Work?
+How Does a Business Bank Account Work?

 There’s no single answer to what the best business checking account is.
 It really depends on your specific needs.